Skip to content

 Independent uncertainties

-If the uncertainty in each argument is independent – i.e. there is no covariance between uncertainties in different parameters – then you can use PyCO2SYS.uncertainty.propagate to propagate the parameter uncertainties through into any result.
+If the uncertainty in each argument is independent – i.e. there is no covariance between the uncertainties in different parameters – then you can use the propagate method to propagate the parameter uncertainties through into any result.

 Syntax